 Local Assemblies bring people together at grass-roots level as Local Assemblies (street, hamlet, village or town) and their associate National Assemblies (county, metropolitan city, area or island).
 This forms the basis of our Assembly Framework for everyone.

-The following descriptions are examples only and reference the Community Assembly of the British Isles.
+Community Assembly of the British Isles.
 Other countries may choose a different or modified structure.

 Individual people who want to become a part of this movement can join through the Community Assembly of the British Isles (CABI) as International Friends.